JuliaS96/BlackJack/README.md

 # BlackJack Card Game

 This project was created using React and Javascript.
+Currently not supported for phone sized screen, but coming up! :)

 ## The Game:
 A simple game of BlackJack.
 You will play against the computer.